Athena LaTocha

-Athena LaTocha is an American artist based in New York artist.
-Her mixed-media works focus on humans' relationships to natural landscapes.
+Athena LaTocha is an American artist based in New York.
+Her work focuses on humans' relationships to natural and industrial landscapes.
 She is of Hunkpapa Lakota and Ojibwe descent.

 Her work has been featured at the Fairfield University Museum of Art, IAIA Museum of Contemporary Native Arts, Crystal Bridges Museum of American Art, New York State Museum, Artists Space, South Dakota Art Museum, the CUE Art Foundation in New York, International Gallery of Contemporary Art in Anchorage, Alaska, and the Ice House gallery in New York.
 She was one of six artists selected for Wave Hill's winter workspace program in 2018.

 Early life

 LaTocha was born in Anchorage, Alaska.
 Her father is Polish and Austrian descent, and her mother is Native American, from the Standing Rock Sioux Tribe in North and South Dakota and from the Keweenaw Bay Indian Community in Michigan.

 Education

 She received her Bachelor of Fine Arts degree from the School of Art Institute of Chicago and earned her Master of Fine Arts (2007) from Stony Brook University in New York.
-While she was trained in oil painting, LaTocha apprenticed in bronze at the Beacon Fine Arts Foundry in Brewster, New York.
+While she was trained in oil painting, LaTocha apprenticed in bronze at the Beacon Fine Arts Foundry in Beacon, New York.
 She also took printmaking classes at the Art Students League of New York.